wilson-yc-wong/old/README.md

 Application is deployed to AWS http://wilson-ranking-app.us-east-2.elasticbeanstalk.com/simple_report.html

 To initialize Database for web site visit count.
-You can either upload CSV to config path (default is /tmp), or either trigger web endpoint http://wilson-ranking-app.us-east-2.elasticbeanstalk.com/api/websites/init
+You can either upload CSV to config path (default is /tmp/statistics_data), or either trigger web endpoint to submit pre-defined data http://wilson-ranking-app.us-east-2.elasticbeanstalk.com/api/websites/init

-Some data has be prepared for testing purpose
+Some data has been prepared for testing purpose
 ```
 date|file|visits
 2018-01-01|google.com|1